STAR-RG/tenax/README.md

 # tenax
 Visualization front-end to access productivity of brazilian researchers.

-$> ./run
+<b>tenax</b> was built to help people that need to evaluate and, inevitably, compare CVs.

+<b>tenax</b> uses csindexbr.org as data source.